Testing Quantum Mechanics using Noisy Quantum Computers: Discussion

+Our protocol for testing quantum mechanics has several unique and essential properties: (1) It is remarkably simple and appropriate for NISQ devices or devices with minimal error correction.
+(2) It can distinguish between violations of quantum mechanics and noise.
+(3) It makes efficient use of quantum volume in pursuit of searching for deviations from quantum mechanics in the high complexity regime.
+In particular, the first half of gates are used to generate a high-complexity state as quickly as possible.
+In this sense, only the second half of the circuit is overhead necessary for checking the result.

+A disadvantage of our protocol is that we had to assume that the hypothetical EmQM theory would deviate significantly from quantum mechanics during the first half of the circuit, even though the full circuit is easy to compute.
+In this sense, our protocol can not rule out all hypothetically possible EmQM models.
+To overcome this limitation, it could be useful to investigate how cryptographic techniques used for quantum certification and verification \cite{FalsifiableQM,interactiveProofs,verificationOverview,verification,MahadevVerification} could be applied without adding significant overhead to the quantum volume.
+Although we expect that most natural (i.e. not overly contrived) EmQM models will not be able to take advantage of this loophole, more research on EmQM is needed to understand this possibility better.

-\mysec{Discussion} If an exponential fidelity decay (blue in \figref{fig:decay}) is observed for high-depth circuits on many qubits, then our arguments \arxiv{in \secref{sec:EmQM} }will significantly rule out possible theories of emergent quantum mechanics (EmQM), including \refscite{Hooft,HooftBook,Adler,VanchurinEntropic,VanchurinWorld,VanchurinNeural}.
-Since our proposed experiment requires making several assumptions, once more fault tolerant quantum computers are available, it will be useful to further verify quantum mechanics using verification protocols \cite{verificationOverview,verification,FalsifiableQM} or Shor's algorithm \cite{Shor,Shor2048}.
+If an exponential fidelity decay (blue in \figref{fig:decay}) is observed for high-depth circuits on many qubits, then our arguments in \secref{sec:EmQM} will significantly rule out possible theories of emergent quantum mechanics (EmQM), including \refscite{Hooft,HooftBook,Adler,VanchurinEntropic,VanchurinWorld,VanchurinNeural,Nelson2012,SlaglePreskill}.
+It may also be possible to rule out other modifications \cite{Wolfram2020,InteractingWorlds,discreteProbabilityZee,discreteHilbertZee,PalmerDiscretised,Torrome} to quantum mechanics.
+Quantum certification and verification techniques \cite{interactiveProofs,verificationOverview,verification,FalsifiableQM,MahadevVerification} or Shor's algorithm \cite{Shor,Shor2048} could rule out deviations from quantum mechanics with even higher confidence, although this would require less noisy quantum computers with more qubits due to additional overhead.

-If a signal suggestive of EmQM (red in \figref{fig:decay}) is experimentally observed, then future work will be required to either determine what the true underlying theory is or rule out explanations consistent with quantum mechanics (\emph{e.g.} non-Markovian noise or state leakage \cite{limitsRB,correlationsRB}).
+If a signal suggestive of EmQM (red in \figref{fig:decay}) is experimentally observed, then future work will be required to either determine what the true underlying theory is or rule out possible explanations consistent with quantum mechanics (\emph{e.g.} non-Markovian noise or state leakage \cite{limitsRB,correlationsRB}).

-If quantum mechanics does emerge from a local classical theory, then the computational power of quantum computers could be severely limited \cite{HooftComputers,HooftBook}.
-For example, {\bf BQP} problems would only be tractable for limited problem sizes.
-Nevertheless, quantum computers would still be incredibly useful technology, particularly as a device to probe new fundamental physics.
+If quantum mechanics does emerge from a local classical model, then the computational power of quantum computers could be severely limited \cite{HooftComputers,HooftBook}.
+For example, BQP-hard problems would only be tractable for limited problem sizes.
+But quantum computers would still be incredibly useful technology, particularly as a device to probe new fundamental physics.